dbcook/openrocket-database/README.md

 Some of the Estes and Centuri catalog scans here are poor quality - check the Estes catalog archive listed above for generally better versions.

-There formerly was a spreadsheet in the OpenRocket source code tree giving a source of "13.09.1" for much of the PNC info.
+There formerly was a spreadsheet in the OpenRocket source code tree giving a source (possibly a Euro style creation date) of "13.09.1" for much of the PNC info.
 But there were obvious mistakes, blanks, and many omissions in that document, and it is no longer in the 15.03 source tree, though I believe it was the basis for many of the built-in components.
-It could probably be pulled out of the GitHub repo, but I doubt it is now very useful.
+It could be pulled out of the GitHub repo by checking out old revisions, but I doubt it is now very useful.

 [MPC History and Catalogs](http://vintagevendingwarehouse.weebly.com/history-of-mpc.html)

 This is the only site where I could find any scans of MPC catalogs.
-There are also 3 MPC kit documentation sets on JimZ and more on plans.rocketshoppe.com
+There are also 3 MPC kit documentation sets on JimZ and more on plans.rocketshoppe.com.
+I was able to use this information to build a reasonable MPC parts file.